roscoj/launch_school_repo/assessment_prep/introduction_to_programming_notes.md

 # Returns the popped element
 ```
 * `.push` method or `<<` operator
-  * This method destructively adds an element to the end of the array
+  * This method adds an element to the end of the array
+  * Destructive method
   * Return: the modified array, syntax as follows:
 ```ruby
 a = [1,2,3,4,5]